qtxs/head-md-future-of-drawing/process/field-research/2023-10-30/test-01/readme.md

 ## Important Observarions.

 So what I have mainly realisied as that with complete liberty and 0 concrete tasks, people would feel blocked and uninspired, while when they had a clear task and it had a high control degree in terms of space, mediums, mood etc they prodcued stuff with more easyness.
 So here I came to the idea that during a creative process, the inspiration is always there, but it needs a bit of the context.
 I think this feature can be the key of my AI assitant.
 Also, almost all of the drawings and stories were influenced by the weather, previous daily/life expericnes etc so all those controllable factors can be a part of the assistant and used to customise/personilise contexts for generative inspirations.
+So it's also kind of translation of peoples' random daily encounters into something more poetic and visual.